geniusnhu/ds-masterpiece-hugo/content/authors/admin/_index.md

 ---

 ### **About me**
-I'm Nhu Hoang, Data Scientist and Marketing Portfolio Planning Specialist in Amway Japan.
-I earned Master Degree in Interdisciplinary Studies from Tohoku University, Japan with research on using Regression model to predict the Wind power price and improve the learning curve.
+I'm Nhu Hoang, Data Scientist at White Narwhal Japan with specialized in recommendation system, deep learning and other SOTA fields.
+I earned Master Degree in Interdisciplinary Studies from Tohoku University, Japan with research on forecasting Wind power price using MLP and improving the learning curve.

 I own decent foundation and acquired rich experience in Data Science, Analytics within various industries.
-My current focus is time series forecasting and tree-based models in application of predicting customer behavior.
+My current focus are Recommendation system, Deep learning and machine learning models.